La Semana Santa en España

 Often, los costaleros are hidden underneath the float, making el paso seem to glide along the road!

-Below is a photo of costaleros
+Below is a photo of costaleros practising how to carry a float.

 After all the rehearsing, when the actual Easter processions arrive, los costaleros in the photo above will be hidden by fabric draped all around the float.